whoward/docs/markdown/reference/sauce-connect.md

 ### For proxies, why is there a -p and a -T option?
 Which do I need?

 Fundamentally, Sauce Connect makes [two separate outbound connections](#about-sauce-connect) for two separate purposes.
 The first, that `-p` uses, is a lightweight connection to our REST API that simply tells our servers basic information about when Sauce Connect's status (e.g. starting up, ready, stopping).

 The second connection, and the one `-T` uses, is a connection to the actual tunnel VM created for your Sauce Connect instance.
 We recommend *avoiding* using a proxy for this connection, since it is already [TLS secured](#how-is-sauce-connect-secured) and a good deal of data tends to go over this connection.
 Adding another step in the middle can hinder test performance.

 So ideally you only need `-p` (and perhaps `-w` for credentials), but `-T` is available if your network doesn't allow outgoing connections on port `443`.
 If your tests are slow, you may want to ask your network administrator about making an exception for this connection.

+### If we have 5 users, can we use 5 instances of Sauce Connect, or do we have to set up one shared instance?

+Feel free to use either, even if you only have one Sauce account!
+If you do decide to use 5 separate instances, you will need to create [unique identifiers](#using-tunnel-identifiers) for each.
+You can also [create sub-accounts](/reference/team-management/) that each have their own individual access keys.

 ##	Troubleshooting Sauce Connect